jeremiahsnapp/dev-lxc/README.md

 ### Cluster Config Files

-dev-lxc uses a yaml configuration file to define a cluster.
+dev-lxc uses a YAML configuration file to define a cluster.

 The following command generates sample config files for various cluster topologies.